nazmiprinter/ny_copySDK/README.md

 # ny_copySDK
-Maya tool to copy/paste set driven keys
+Maya tool to copy/paste driven keys

 Copy and paste "ny_copySDK.py" and "ny_copySDK.ui" files to your "maya/20**/scripts" folder and run this line on a python tab: import ny_copySDK;reload(ny_copySDK)